AXN Sci Fi

 AXN Sci-Fi was a European pay television channel owned by Sony Pictures Television.
 It was available in Russia, Kazakhstan, Uzbekistan, Ukraine, Kyrgyzstan, Tajikistan and Turkmenistan.

 On 13 April 2013, AXN Sci-Fi Russia changed its name to Sony Sci-Fi.

 On 11 July, Sony announced that AXN Sci Fi and AXN Crime would be replaced by AXN Black and AXN White.

 On 1 October, AXN Sci Fi was replaced by AXN Black, however Italy edition was unaffected.

-On 28 February 2017, the channel was discontinued in Italy, together with AXN.
+On 28 February 2017, the channel was discontinued in Italy, together with AXN Putting an End to the "Sci-Fi" Branding, After 11 years of Broadcasting.